denten-books/plain-text/40-screen.md

-Finally, where the literature often places "artificial" digital discreteness in opposition to "natural" analog continuity, a thick description of our perceptual apparatus reveals a complex patchwork of fragmentary cognitive mechanisms, already digital and discrete in their operation.
+Finally, where the literature often places "artificial" digital discreteness in opposition to "natural" analog continuity, a thick description of our perceptual apparatus along with projection physics reveals a complex patchwork of fragmentary cognitive mechanisms, already digital and discrete in their operation.
+The human-screen coupling is deeply heterogeneous throughout.
 At some level of analysis, gaps in the encoding format relate to gaps in human visual processing.
 Neither can be said to represent reality with perfect fidelity.
-Instead, brains and cameras stitch landscapes together from unevenly sampled visual topographies, achieving a measure of arbitrary synchronicity between human and machine.
+Instead, brains, cameras, and screens stitch landscapes together from unevenly sampled visual topographies, achieving a measure of arbitrary synchronicity in viewing.

 Critical literature often conflates the discrete nature of digital representation with human debasement, following the logic by which the